1969 Chevrolet Camaro

 Mechanical

-and the engine block casting code 0f #3970010 (see picture) identifies this engine to be an original 1969 350 cubic inch engine for this Camaro.
+The Engine Block Casting code is one of the best ways to identify a 1969 Chevy Camaro SS engine block and the engine block casting code 0f #3970010 (see picture) identifies this engine to be an original 1969 350 cubic inch engine for this Camaro.
 It was rated at 300hp in 1969 and is backed by a Turbo Hydro 3-speed automatic transmission.

 Underneath it is super clean and our Camaro has Factory Front Power Disc Brakes, Rear Drum Brakes, Power Steering, 225/70/15 Dunlop White Letter Tires front and rear on Rally Wheels, GM 12-Bolt Rear End, air conditioning, and more.